amineo/ex_urlbox/README.md

 # ExUrlbox

-  A light wrapper for the Urlbox API.
+  A light wrapper for the Urlbox API written in Elixir.
 ExUrlbox's documentation could be found on [HexDocs](https://hexdocs.pm/ex_urlbox).

   **Compatible with Urlbox API:** `v1`